JiNexus/zend-notification/README.md

 ## Advance Usage

 Advance usage allows you to assemble your own layout and set the right template to be your email's content.
-`JiNexus/Notification` uses `Cerberus-Responsive` as a sample base email template.
+`JiNexus/Zend-Notification` uses `Cerberus-Responsive` as a sample base email template (You can replace it by your own choice, later when we tackle about `setConfig()` method).
 Refer to the `src/view/layout` and `src/view/template`

 To do this all you have is follow the example below: